TheCoderHoc/marathon-app/README.md

 - Add input validation to the task group title
 - Refactor the current codebase
 - Play completion sound when a task is completed

-- Task Group Options
+## BUGS
-    - Rename group title
+- Task input loses focus when first character is entered
-    - Duplicate group
+- Dropdown option shows up when a task group is in edit mode
-    - Delete group
+- Task group input does not focus and select text when created for the first time